larakeyssner/Spatial_Ecology_in_R/Presentation-Project.md

 Do bird observations differ in density between urban and natural land-cover types, and how is this associated with vegetation cover?

 ### Initial Assumption
-Initially assumption is that bird observations would be more frequent in urbanised areas due to higher human presence in these areas which increases the likelihood of birds being seen and recorded
+Initially assumption is that bird observations would be more frequent in urbanised areas due to higher human presence in these areas, which increases the likelihood of birds being seen and recorded

 ## The Study Area

 The aim was to choose a study area with around 50% natural areas and 50% urban areas

 **Why the City park Eilenriede in Hanover:**
-- Because it is one of the biggest forests included in a city in Europe
+- Because it is one of the biggest forests in a city in Europe
 - Provides a gradient from highly vegetated areas to areas with human influence
 - Easily accessible to humans, leading to rich citizen science data (e.g., GBIF observations)